ADS-simd-processor/simd-processor/README.md

-# System-on-Chip with an SIMD Processor
+# SIMD Processor integrated with a System-on-Chip

 This project implements an SIMD processor that can be used to offload matrix and vector operations from the Zynq SoC.
 Matrix operations are subdivided into the vector operations **add, subtract, dot product, and transpose**.